vieiraeduardos/vieiraeduardos/README.md

 ### Hi there 👋

 - I'm currently a researcher at Telemídia Lab (http://www.telemidia.puc-rio.br/), where I am majoring in a master's degree in computing.
-- I also work on a R & D project with BTG Pactual and PUC-Rio.
+- I also work as Data Scientist on a R & D project with BTG Pactual and PUC-Rio.
 - See more about me at: https://www.linkedin.com/in/vieiraeduardos/
 - 📫 How to reach me: edusvieirap@gmail.com